Today's Best Fishing Times

 History & Status of the Fishery

-Blind Lake is located approximately 8 miles north of Aitkin.
-The lake is 370 acres and with a maximum depth of 17 feet, nearly all of lake is less than 15 feet deep.
-The lake is known to experience winterkill during severe winters with the last being a partial winterkill during the winter of 1995-96.
 Development is relatively light with only 4.6 homes/cabins per shoreline mile, most of which are located along the east side of the lake.
-One residence on north/west side of the lake was recently converted to a seasonal campground.
+One seasonal campground exists on the northwest end of the lake.
 Shallow water substrates consist primarily of sand, muck, and detritus, though areas of gravel, boulders, rubble, and silt are present as well.
 The aquatic plant community is relatively diverse with 36 species present and is integral to maintaining good water quality as well as maintaining healthy fish populations.
 Emergent plants such as bulrush are important for shoreline protection, maintaining water quality, and provide essential spawning habitat for bass and panfish species.
 Submerged plants provide food and cover needed by fish and other aquatic species.

 What is the average air temp for Blind Lake?